Public Eye (organization): History and orientation

 Erklärung von Bern (translation: Declaration from Bern), was founded in 1968 by the merger of signatories to a manifesto on “Switzerland and the Developing Countries“ by a group of theologians, which objected to the growing differences in prosperity between the so-called first world and the third world.
-One thousand people signed the consequently called Erklärung von Bern, meaning declaration of Bern, and among other things declared to contribute 3% of their income towards development cooperation.
+One thousand people signed the consequently called Erklärung von Bern ("Bern Declaration"), pledging among other things to contribute 3% of their income towards development cooperation.
 On 6 January 1969 the manifesto was presented to the Swiss Federal Council.

 In 1971, the movement was constituted into an association.
 Funded by donations the organization grew to 18,000 members by the late 1970s.
 At the annual general assembly in 2012, the regional branches were amalgamated into one overall national organization.
 As of 2016, the NGO is supported by over 25,000 members.

 As a representative of the so-called dependency theory, the founder involved especially for the elimination of the dependency of the so-called developing countries by the developed countries and for a sustainable development cooperation.
 EvB also participated in the 1970s in the drafting of the Federal Law on Development Cooperation, and in 1992 related to the referendum against Switzerland's accession to the International Monetary Fund.